Tafehi/restapi.mysql/README.md

 **Package**

-Finally, the `package` step uses the [ShadowJar](https://github.com/johnrengelman/shadow) Gradle plugin to compile a "fat jar" with all the dependencies included.
+Finally, the `package` step uses the [ShadowJar](https://github.com/johnrengelman/shadow) Gradle plugin to compile a `JAR` with all the dependencies included.
 This file then gets uploaded as an artifact of the build process and stored for 1 day.

 ```yaml